marianocali/cssya/README.md

        mvn idea:idea

-6) change configuration in the file **enumerations.properties** for work with mysql
+6) change configuration in the file **enumerations.properties** for work with mysql:

     ~~jdbc.url=jdbc:jtds:sqlserver://localhost:1433/~~
     must be replaced by:
     jdbc.url=jdbc:mysql://localhost:3306/

     And
     ~~db.dialect=org.hibernate.dialect.SQLServerDialect~~
     must be replaced by:
     db.dialect=org.hibernate.dialect.MySQLDialect

 7) in order to work with dev environment, in the **enumbe-main-ctx.xml uncomment** the following line: